Eliciting reference measures of law-invariant functionals: Examples

+As $P$ has convex range, there are arbitrarily large finite partitions of $\Omega$ into events with positive $P$-probability.
+Hence, no $\mu\in\ba$ can satisfy inequality \eqref{eq:no}.

+Equation~\eqref{eq:Gateaux} shows that $P$, the unique element of $\mathcal L^f$, may be interpreted as the directional derivative $\lim_{t \downarrow 0} \frac{\Entr_\alpha^P(tX)}{t} = \E_P[X]$.
+Hence, access to the values of the entropic risk measure on $B_s(\Sigma)$ enables the decision maker to compute this derivative and thereby identify the reference probability $P$, independently of $\alpha > 0$.
+Nevertheless, the inability to infer $\alpha$ itself may be regarded as a limitation.
+However, we shall see momentarily that the dual infima and suprema respond sensitively to the domain on which the functional is defined, which will allow to fix this problem.

+The entropic risk measure is not a distortion riskmetric.
+Nevertheless, it induces a game ${v_\alpha}(A):=\Entr_\alpha^P(\ind_A)$ which is given by applying the concave transformation

+to the argument $P[A]$.
+Examining this capacity instead of the functional on the whole space provides a markedly different perspective.
+Indeed,

-i.e., not only do infimum of the loose core and supremum of the (loose) anticore agree, but they also allow to elicit {\em both} the reference probability $P$ and the parameter $\alpha$.
+i.e., not only do the infimum of the loose core and the supremum of the (loose) anticore agree, but they also allow us to elicit {\em both} the reference probability $P$ and the parameter $\alpha$.